marionettejs/backbone.marionette/docs/common.md

 The second parameter is a hash of `{ 'event:name': 'eventHandler' }` configuration.
 A function can be supplied instead of a string handler name.

+**Errors** An error will be thrown if the second parameter is not an object.

 ### `unbindEvents`